 The word Sandal is gotten from Chandana (Sanskrit).
 The Wood and Oil has been utilized as one of the principle materials in Indian medication for a considerable length of time.
 It is said that sandalwood discovers its utilization in human life, especially Indian culture and developments from "Support to Cremation".

-Santalum album.
-Linn regularly known as East Indian sandalwood or chandan belongs to the family Santalaceae.
+Sabdal wood scientifically know as Santalum album.
+It is regularly known as East Indian sandalwood or chandana belongs to the family Santalaceae.
 It is exceptionally significant and turning out to be imperiled species.
 It is circulated everywhere throughout the nation and over 90% lies in Karnataka and Tamil Nadu covering 8300 sq kms.

 Sandalwood assumes a significant job in the strict existence of Indians.
 The basic oil got from this wood has involved critical spot in perfumery enterprises/advertise.
 In spite of the fact that it is accessible in some different nations still the Indian Sandalwood has held its predominance over different sources due to its quality.

 Esteemed for its heartwood which is emphatically scented.
 The wood is utilized for cutting and extravagant work.
 Oil refined and utilized in perfumery and medications for which it is the most important wood in India.